-Under all scenarios, Option 1 involves the lowest capital cost due to it requiring approximately two fewer feeder kilometres.
+Under all scenarios, Option 1 involves the lowest capital cost due to it requiring only installing one new feeder compared to replacing two feeders under Option 2.
 Not only does this result in fewer materials in terms of actual cables, but also the materials associated with facilitating the use of the feeders.
 For instance, by reducing the length of the feeder, there is a commensurate decrease in the need for other infrastructure such as joints and bays.